 Migration Governance and Health in Austria and Uganda

 With this project, adult education courses on Health and Migration at Makerere University, Kampala, Uganda, are developed and implemented.

 The courses focuses on the nexus of health and migration in an interdisciplinary approach and in relation to good migration governance.

 The courses are designed in close cooperation with stakeholders at international, national and sub-national level.
 They contribute to better working and living conditions and migration sensitive health care provision in Uganda.
 They improve awareness and knowledge about legal migration to Europe/Austria as well as shed light on the dangers and pitfalls of irregular migration.
-Participants receive a certificate from Makerere University, Uganda, and the Center for Health and Migration, Austria, and the International Organization for Migration – UN Agency.
+Participants receive a certificate from Makerere University, Uganda, the Center for Health and Migration, Austria, and the International Organization for Migration – UN Agency.

 The project is funded by the Austrian Federal Ministry of the Interior.
-It was developed and is implemented in partnership with Makerere University, Kampala, Uganda, and the Center for Health and Migration, Vienna, Austria, and the International Organization for Migration – UN Agency.
-The project started in June 2020 and ends in May 2022.
+It was developed and is implemented in partnership with Makerere University, Kampala, Uganda, the Center for Health and Migration, Vienna, Austria, and the International Organization for Migration – UN Agency.
+The project started in June 2020 and ends in September 2022.